Difference Between Alliteration and Onomatopoeia Poems

 What are Alliteration Poems?

-Alliteration poems use the repeated consonant or vowel sound to create musicality or rhythm.
-The repeated sound is generally stressed and the syllable which contains the letter is stressed upon.
+Alliteration poems use repeated consonant or vowel sounds to create musicality or rhythm.
+The repeated sound is stressed, and the syllable which contains the letter is stressed upon.

 It is primarily intended for performances as it contains musical features.
 The use of alliteration has been used in many famous poems such as Irish Verses.